Beaumont councilman posts video of Nike hat in flames in protest of Nike's Kaepernick ad

 Getz also mentioned his displeasure with a widely circulated photo of Kaepernick wearing socks that had cartoon pigs on them wearing police hats.

-He says he no longer watches the NFL and that now he won't be buying Nike products either.
+He said he no longer watches the NFL and that now he won't be buying Nike products either.

+"If they're going to align themselves with Kaepernick, a person who, appears to hate the police based on what he chooses to wear, then I don't need to buy Nike apparel anymore," said Getz.

+Getz went on to explain that he supports Kaepernick's right to protest and speak freely, but doesn't think the workplace is the place for it.
+He believes Kaepernick's intentions were lost in the outrage of his actions.

 Tilman left the NFL to become a U.S. Army Ranger and was killed in a friendly fire incident in Afghanistan in 2004.